maclaughlin/maclaughlin.github.io/index.md

 ## About
-I am an applied scientist at Amazon Alexa NLU in Cambridge, MA.
+I am an applied scientist at Amazon Alexa AI in Cambridge, MA.
 Previously, I received my PhD in Computer Science from Northeastern University, where I conducted natural language processing and computational social science research with [David Smith](http://www.ccs.neu.edu/home/dasmith/).
 During undergrad, I studied Computer Science and Greek and Roman Studies at Rhodes College and conducted Virtual Environment research with [Betsy Sanders](https://www.rhodes.edu/bio/sandersb).

 ## Publications
 ### 2021
+* _Ansel MacLaughlin_*, Shaobin Xu*, and David A Smith.
+Recovering Lexically and Semantically Reused Texts.
+In Proceedings of the Ninth Joint Conference on Lexical and Computational Semantics (*SEM), 2021.

 * _Ansel MacLaughlin_, Tao Chen, Burcu Karagol Ayan, and Dan Roth.
 [Context-Based Quotation Recommendation](maclaughlin-icwsm-2021.pdf).
 In Proceedings of the 15th International AAAI Conference on Web and Social Media (ICWSM’21), 2021

 * _Ansel MacLaughlin_ and David A Smith.
 [Content-based Models of Quotation](https://www.aclweb.org/anthology/2021.eacl-main.195.pdf).
 In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics (Volume 1: Long Papers), 2021. [[Data](content-based_models_of_quotation.md)]